kytulendu/wine-patch/README.md

 This patch add support for Windows 1.x and 2.x applications.

-- 0002-Add-OleIsCurrentClipboard-stub.patch add OleIsCurrentClipboard stub
+- 0002-Add-OleIsCurrentClipboard-stub.patch

-This make application like Microsoft Word 6.0 Thai Edition not crash when accessing clipboard.
+This patch add OleIsCurrentClipboard stub, this make application like Microsoft Word 6.0 Thai Edition not crash when accessing clipboard.